If you are divorcing, please be careful before posting to social media.

 Prepare to Pay Bail

-At the Initial Appearance hearing, the commissioner may set a bail.
+At the Initial Appearance hearing, the commissioner may set bail.
 Most bail decisions require the posting of a sum of money or other collateral before releasing a detainee from confinement.
 The primary bail considerations are to secure the appearance in court and to protect a victim, or the public, from any potential dangers.

 If sufficient funds are available, the full amount of the bail can be paid directly to the court in cash.
 These funds will be reimbursed as long as the detainee shows up for all court hearings.
 If you cannot afford to pay the full amount, additional options include posting “collateral security or obligation of corporation which is an insurer.”
-These means that you may do one of the following: (1) use property as collateral, such as a house in Maryland so long as there is enough equity in the property to cover the bail amount or (2) hire a bail bondsman to post the bail.
+This means that you may do one of the following: (1) use property as collateral, such as a house in Maryland so long as there is enough equity in the property to cover the bail amount or (2) hire a bail bondsman to post the bail.

 When using a bail bondsman, the detainee is advised that a 10% premium will be charged.
 In other words, if the bail amount is $10,000.00, the bondsman can charge $1,000.00.
 When you search for bondsman, though, you will see advertisements for 1% bonds.
 Please note that a 1% agreement will be a down payment to secure the release of the detainee.
 There will be additional payments due afterward.
-Keep in mind that, while bail bondsmen provide a valuable service for people who do not have property or cash to pay the full bail amount, signing an agreement with a bail bondsman binds you into a contractual obligation.
+Keep in mind that, while bail bondsmen provide a valuable service for people who do not have property or cash to pay the full bail amount, signing an agreement with a bail bondsman binds you to a contractual obligation.

 Keep Track of Court Dates